kailas711/AI-Origins/README.md

 # Basic Deep Learning
-Mini project series based on fundamental deep learning concepts for my practice and learning to build recommendation systems in Python.
+Mini project series based on some fundamental **Deep Learning** concepts for my practice and learning to build **Recommendation Systems** in Python.